akhiljasrotia/PasswordManager/README.md

 2)In line number 16 , enter the password for your mysql account (same as step 3 point 2) 3)Run main.py

-Enjoy your password manager and generator!
+Enjoy your password manager and generator.